Gassandrid/ewan.my/content/Thoughts/Bullet Point Notation.md

 - good for accumulating ideas without any real flow from one to another
 	- sub ideas are also great, use sub bullet points as much as possible
 	- organizes ideas automatically, this kind of "replaces" tying one idea to another in a standardly written note
+	- [[08-04-2026]] 08:58 the neat thing about bullet point notation is it can be combined with [[Note updates as links to daily notes]] and a timestamp ( both can be done with hotkeys ), and have a temporal view into your hierarchical ideas.
+		- 09:22 one could come back to threads forgotten for months, or see where my mind trends on daily note bullet point lists.
 - I would like to use for non daily note notes, there are some cases when studying non math stuff that it makes sense

 ### When to Use what